-Annual accounting date 31 July

-Interim accounting date 31 January

-Annual income allocation date 30 September

-Interim income allocation dates 31 March

-Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing See Appendix 4 and Appendix 5

-Invest in Eligible Markets See Appendix 4 and Appendix 5

-Income Equalisation Averaging

-Charges taken from income or capital Income.
+securities are admitted to Official Listing Invest in Eligible Markets See Appendix 4 and Appendix 5 Income Equalisation Averaging Charges taken from income or capital Income.
 If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
 Income to be distributed as a dividend or interest?
-Dividend
+If appropriate, the Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.